run-llama/llama_index/docs/optimizing/basic_strategies/basic_strategies.md

 The solution to this issue is often hybrid search.
 In LlamaIndex, there are two main ways to achieve this:

-1. Use a vector database that has a hybrid search functionality (see [here](/core_modules/data_modules/storage/vector_stores.md) for a complete list).
+1. Use a vector database that has a hybrid search functionality (see [our complete list of supported vector stores](/module_guides/storing/vector_stores.md)).
 2. Set up a local hybrid search mechanism with BM25.

 Relevant guides with both approaches can be found below: